tarka/xcp/README.md

 checkout of the Firefox codebase, having been recently gc'd (i.e. a single 4.1GB pack file). `fstrim -va` and `echo 3 | sudo tee /proc/sys/vm/drop_caches` are run before each test run to minimise SSD allocation performance interference.

+Note: `xcp` is optimised for 'modern' systems with lots of RAM and solid-state disks.
+In particular it is likely to perform worse on spinning disks unless they are in highly parallel arrays.

 ### Local copy